Team

-through a coordinated effort which allows each member to maximize their strengths and minimize their weaknesses.
-Naresh Jain (2009) claims:
+through coordinated efforts that allow each member to maximize their strengths and minimize their weaknesses.
+According to Naresh Jain (2009):

 Team members need to learn how to help one another, help other team members realize their true potential, and create an environment that allows everyone to go beyond their limitations.

 While academic research on teams and teamwork has grown consistently and has shown a sharp increase over the past recent 40 years, the societal diffusion of teams and teamwork actually followed a volatile trend in the 20th century.
 The concept was introduced into business in the late 20th century, which was followed by a popularization of the concept of constructing teams.
 Differing opinions exist on the efficacy of this new management fad.

 Some see "team" as a four-letter word: overused and under-useful.

 Others see it as a panacea that realizes the Human Relations Movement's desire to integrate what that movement perceives as best for workers and as best for managers.

 Many people believe in the effectiveness of teams, but also see them as dangerous because of the potential for exploiting workers — in that team effectiveness can rely on peer pressure and peer surveillance.

 However, Hackman sees team effectiveness not only in terms of performance: a truly effective team will contribute to the personal well-being and adaptive growth of its members.